-Although prominences appear to be very bright and hot, they are actually much cooler and denser than the surrounding plasma in the Sun's corona (outermost atmosphere).
-Prominences are shaped by the Sun's complex magnetic field, often forming loops with each end "anchored" to the Sun's surface (photosphere).
-Prominences are enormous, extending for many thousands of kilometers (miles).
+Although prominences appear to be very bright and hot, they are actually much cooler and denser than the surrounding plasma in the Sun's corona.
+Prominences are shaped by the Sun's complex magnetic field, often forming loops with each end anchored to the Sun's surface.
+Prominences are enormous, extending out for many thousands of kilometers.

-Prominences can last for several days - or up to several months!
-Some prominences erupt and break apart, giving rise to coronal mass ejections (CME).
+Prominences can last for several days or up to several months.
+Some prominences erupt and break apart, giving rise to coronal mass ejections (CMEs).